Hoofddorp train accident

 The Hoofddorp train accident in the Dutch municipality Haarlemmermeer took place on 30 November 1992.
-Whilst en route to Vlissingen, a Koploper-type passenger train derailed at about 7.15 near Hoofddorp.
+Whilst en route to Vlissingen, a Koploper-type passenger train derailed at about 7:15 near Hoofddorp.
 Five people were killed and 33 were injured in the accident.
-Two days earlier an international train from Amsterdam to Paris derailed at nearly the same location.
+Two days earlier, an international train from Amsterdam to Paris had derailed at nearly the same location.

 Cause

 Background

 During November 1992, Hoofddorp train station was undergoing reconstruction, especially the southern section that was being remodelled due to the extension of the railway yards in the area.
 For some time, an S-turn was required on a part of the route.
 For the construction of this, a tamping machine came to Hoofddorp to construct this S-bend, suitable for 90 km/h.
 However, the tamping machine quickly became defective and the workers were required to build the curve with other materials.
 This meant that the arc jets were made tighter with this replacement material, with sharper bends and consequently a lower maximum speed.
 The work was completed by early Monday morning, the bypass S-curve being opened at a speed of 90 km/h.

 On 23 November 1992, the speed of 90 km/h turned out to be too high for this track section.
-After six trains passed the S-curve, with very sharp vibration, the dispatcher was asked by its superiors to apply a speed restriction of 30 km/h at 8:26 AM.
+After six trains passed the S-curve, with very sharp vibration, the dispatcher was asked by its superiors to apply a speed restriction of 30 km/h at 8:26 a.m.
 Further inspection added a speed increase to 60 km/h.

 The first accident

 The first accident took place on 28 November 1992, when an express train from Paris-Nord to Amsterdam Centraal that was diverted through the Hoofddorp-Schiphol section, pulled by a NMBS HLE 25.5, passed through the S-curve at a speed of 120 km/h.
-The cause of this accident was the lack of attention of the train driver, who, despite having seen the speed warning signs, did not brake in time for the section.
+The cause of this accident was the lack of attention by the train driver, who, despite having seen the speed warning signs, did not brake in time for the section.
 The 84-ton locomotive went through the S-curve first and its weight destroyed the track section, despite staying upright.
 The next three Corail carriages after the locomotive managed to derail as well.
 The train was later cleared out from the location.
-During the next day, circulation on the S-track restored with a restricted speed limit of 30 km/h.
-At 30 November 1992 the local speed limit was set to 60 km/h.
+On the next day, circulation on the S-track was restored with a restricted speed limit of 30 km/h.
+On 30 November 1992, the local speed limit was set to 60 km/h.